isaacdemeers/Isaac-Portfolio/content/projects/ginventory.md

 ## **Description**

-This project is a remake of the game 'Ginventory' website.
+This project is a remake of the 'Ginventory' website.
 It is a training project to learn about Next.js, Tailwind CSS, and TypeScript.

 I used the original website as a reference and tried to recreate it as closely as possible.